 We may earn revenue from the products available on this page and participate in affiliate programs.

-I’ve seen a lot of dreamy bedrooms lately, including a groovy space in Laurel Canyon and a London-inspired oasis in Arkansas, and all my favorites have one thing in common: patterned bedcovers.
-I’m not talking kitschy florals or trendy checkerboards.
-Designers are reaching for handwoven, artisanal, rustic-modern textiles; thin coverlets and spreads that feature staggered stripes and folky weaves.
-I was obsessing over a Los Feliz bedroom designed by Katie Salove (pictured below) that stars a handwoven, $1,500 bedcover from Pat McGann when I remembered something very important: IKEA recently launched a geometric quilt… for less than $100.
+I’ve seen a lot of dreamy bedrooms lately, including a groovy space in Laurel Canyon and a London-inspired oasis in Arkansas, and all of my favorites have one thing in common: patterned bedcovers.
+Not kitschy florals or trendy checks—rather, artisanal, light-as-air textiles featuring staggered stripes and folky weaves.
+I was obsessing over a Los Feliz bedroom designed by Katie Salove (pictured below) that stars a handwoven, $1,500 bedcover from Pat McGann when I remembered something very important: IKEA recently launched a like-minded geometric quilt… for less than $100.

 The Inspiration

 The Skogskovall bedspread shares a lot of similarities with the much pricier bedspreads I’ve been eyeing.
-While it isn’t made by hand, it is jacquard-woven, meaning the weave creates the repeating, grid-like pattern—not a printer.
-It’s also 100% cotton, so it’s bound to be comfier than a polyester blend.
-Unlike, say, Morrow’s $295 Yara bedcover or Studio Ford’s $660 Gunta Quilt, this IKEA blanket starts at $70 for a full/queen size and $90 for a king.
+While it isn’t made by hand, it is a jacquard weave, meaning the repeating, grid-like pattern is integrated into the fabric, not printed on top.
+It’s also 100-percent cotton.
+Unlike, say, Morrow’s $295 Yara bedcover or Studio Ford’s $660 Gunta Quilt, though, this IKEA blanket starts at only $70 for a full/queen size and $90 for a king.

 The IKEA Skogskovall Bedspread